MailTape/MailTape-v1/_posts/2017-12-31-Aloise-Sauvage.md

 ## Jaden Smith - E
 _Aloïse Sauvage_: **"**"E" is a track from Jaden Smith's last album "SYRE".
 It's the last part of a song split in four tracks ("B", "L", "U" and "E").
 <p>I really enjoyed this album.
 I think that Jaden Smith has reached an impressive artistic maturity for his age.
 I like his flow and the musical and rhythmic division in the songs.
-He allows himself to play outside of usual structures of songs like "verse/chorus/verse".
-I like to be lost listening to the album and not knowing if the track changed or not.
+He allows himself to play outside of usual structures of songs like "verse/chorus/verse".</p>
+<p>I like to be lost listening to the album and not knowing if the track changed or not.
 He creates a coherent and smooth whole in which we can dive in.
 So I dive in willingly.
 All in blue.
 Lost in my dreams, running on clouds.**"**</p>

 ## Feu!
 Chatterton - L'Ivresse
 _Aloïse Sauvage_: **"** I love this song, I listen to it like a drug these days.
 Is that L'Ivresse?
 Its power on me is double : I can listen to it, eyes closed, and ramble in my thoughts...
 Or I can dance to it wildly and my body goes nuts.
 This track makes me want to rush, strongly, into life, in my projects and my wishes.
-<p>I love the words, the freedom of tone and how the singer, Arthur, is singing ("phrasing" ?), paired with the singular and captiving music of the whole band.</p>
-<p>It feels like a spoonful of honey in the mouth.
+<p>I love the words, the freedom of tone and how the singer, Arthur, is singing ("phrasing" ?), paired with the singular and captiving music of the whole band.
+It feels like a spoonful of honey in the mouth.
 And, I don't drink, but this song kind of makes me want to be drunk... with happiness!
 Perfect to finish off 2017 and start 2018 right!
 Thanks Feu!
 Chatterton!**"**</p>

 # MailTape's selection